[Fix] The application was unable to start correctly (0xc0000005)

 5. Repeat this step for all instances and bundled applications of the software installed on your computer.

-6. Make sure to disable any third-party antiviruses at this point to make sure that the software is installed smoothly.
+6. Make sure to disable any third-party antivirus software at this point to ensure smooth installation.

 7. Head on over to the Mozilla website and click on the download button.